meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ---

-## XII.
+## XI.
 Oligarchical Collectivism—The Purpose of Power

 The conceptual pressures imposed by the cybernetic logic—the extinction of purpose, the dissolution of the individual, and the inevitable decay toward a statistical norm—are dramatically prefigured in the nightmare world of George Orwell's *Nineteen Eighty-Four*.